 - One year in research activities culminating in an independent manuscript as well as a QI/QA project

-- First year fellows are expected to begin initiating treatment independently as graduated pediatricians and are encouraged to see all their cases through to completion.
-They are encouraged and given time to perform any and all necessary procedures, including those requiring assistance of other subspecialists (i.e. fracture reduction).
+- First-year fellows are expected to begin initiating treatment independently as graduated pediatricians and are encouraged to see all their cases through to completion.
+They are encouraged and given time to perform any and all necessary procedures, including those requiring the assistance of other subspecialists (i.e. fracture reduction).

-- Second year fellows are responsible for overseeing multiple cases simultaneously, learning to prioritize patient care and ED flow.
-They are responsible for initial stabilization of critically ill patients and are responsible for airway management in all trauma and medical resuscitations.
+- Second-year fellows are responsible for overseeing multiple cases simultaneously, learning to prioritize patient care and ED flow.
+They are responsible for the initial stabilization of critically ill patients and are responsible for airway management in all trauma and medical resuscitations.

-- Third year fellows control the flow of the emergency department with PEM faculty back-up.
-They oversee and manage patients seen by residents and serve as team leader during trauma and medical resuscitation cases.
+- Third-year fellows control the flow of the emergency department with PEM faculty backup.
+They oversee and manage patients seen by residents and serve as team leaders during trauma and medical resuscitation cases.

-During fellowship, fellows have the opportunity to increase their clinical knowledge through a multitude of opportunities:
+During the fellowship, fellows have the opportunity to increase their clinical knowledge through a multitude of opportunities: